relata/design-doc/readme.md

 ### Controller/API

 The controller should support operations to create, read, update, and delete (as applicable) instances of the data entities defined below.
-It may be tightly integrated with the web view and data store (as in a web application framework like Meteor) or live separately as a REST service to which the web view points.

 #### Algorithmic inference of relations between works: a placeholder